May 29, 2020

-I nearly always have everything for this in my kitchen, which means that even though we've been pretty homebound these last few months, I can usually make this without a trip to the store.
+I’ve been making variations of this succulent sauce since 1997.
+Romesco sauce is from Catalonia and is usually served over fish or other meat.
+It is frequently made with both almonds and hazelnuts as well as stale bread crumbs.
+My version is slightly different, but still hits those same taste notes.
+I usually serve it over grilled veggies, spread on tortillas topped with avocado and salad greens, dolloped on top of slices of baguette, thinned out and drizzled over orzo, etc. I nearly always have everything for this in my kitchen, which means that even though we've been pretty homebound these last few months, I can usually make this without a trip to the store.
 In my freezer I always have almonds (if you don't already, do store your nuts in the freezer to prevent them going rancid) and bags of red bell peppers that I roasted and froze the previous summer.
 If you don’t have sherry vinegar, substitute a light balsamic.
 If you don’t have smoked paprika, just use regular paprika.

-In a food processor or blender, combine almonds, bell pepper, garlic, tomatoes, salt, and paprika.
+- In a food processor or blender, combine almonds, bell pepper, garlic, tomatoes, salt, and paprika.
 Pulse until fairly well pulverized.

-With the machine running, gradually pour in the sherry vinegar, then the olive oil.
+- With the machine running, gradually pour in the sherry vinegar, then the olive oil.
 Continue to pulse until fully blended.
 If the sauce is too thick, add a little bit of water or, if you like it richer, more olive oil.

 Author: Annie Bee